-The dates for the agricultural systems fall into three temporal units: the earliest is before AD 1400, the next is from AD 1400-1650, and the most recent is after AD 1650.
-These maps show the field complexes that would have been present in the valley during each time period.
+The dates for the lo'i systems fall into three temporal units: earliest the before AD 1400. the next is from AD 1400-1650. and the most recent is after AD 1650.
+These maps show the lo'i complexes that would have been present in the valley during each time period.
 The systems in red are the new ones that were constructed during that temporal unit, with the values at the bottom showing their area.
 Clearly, the largest area of lo'i was constructed early on, relative to later expansion.